Hot tub hydrotherapy provides a wide variety of health benefits*.

 How can a hot tub help you get better sleep?

-In addition to fostering greater relaxation, spending time in a hot tub before bed has been found to promote a better night’s rest.
-The body’s temperature decreases after an evening soak, serving as a sleep aid and a natural reminder that it is time for bed.
-Spending an hour unwinding in the hot tub before you lay down for the night, will likely have a positive impact on your sleep.
+Soaking in a hot tub in the evening will lead to a body temperature change, serving as a sleep aid and a natural reminder that it is time for bed.
+Taking time for yourself in the evening, including 20 minutes to unwind in the hot tub, will have a positive impact on your sleep.